Doxxing – Definition

 Doxxing is searching for and publishing personal information about a person publicly with malicious intent.
 Doxxing includes the hacker analyzing information posted online about the victim in order to identify and then harass the victim.
 It can also involve exposing an anonymous account to reveal the person’s identity.
 The term “doxxing” comes from the expression “dropping dox” which refers to a method of revenge hacking that originated in the early 1990s.
 Hackers would “drop” malicious information on a rival using the internet.

-The purpose of doxxing is usually to embarrass the victim, draw criticism towards them, get revenge or cause the victim physical harm.
+Doxxing is usually meant to embarrass the victim, draw criticism towards them, get revenge or cause the victim physical harm.
 Doxxing is a very serious threat to your privacy and can ruin people’s lives.
 Larger doxxing attacks include public shaming and public humiliation on a large scale.
 Some people can lose their jobs, families or even their homes as a result of doxxing.
 Many are forced to change their identities and pay large sums of money to remove unwanted information online.

 Doxxing derives from the hacker word for “documents.”
 Documents shortened to “docs” and then “dox.”
 To “dox” someone means documenting their personal information.
 In the 1990s, hackers would “dox” an enemy or rival out of spite.
 This would involve hackers identifying the hacker and attempting to get the hacker arrested for illegal practices.